-Last year I decided to grow my vegetables and herbs using a raised garden bed system.
-These garden beds needed to look nice and organized since they would be visible from the street.
-I also wanted them to be durable.
+A couple of years ago, I decided to grow my vegetables and herbs using raised garden beds.
+Since these raised metal garden beds would be visible from the street, they needed to look nice and organized.
+I also needed them to be durable because I was tired of replacing wooden raised beds.

 Table of contents